PR for Restaurants: How to Use Public Relations to Boost Visibility and Growth

 Remember, the news story is just an initial wave of attention.
 You want to give those people a reason to get in their car and drive to you, and you want to make it easy for people who missed the news to see what other people have said about you.

-9. Write Press Releases for Your Audience
+9. Write Press Releases That Support Strategic PR for Restaurants

 Whether you post them online or send them out to local news outlets, press releases are a great way to spread the word about what you’re doing.
 When you write a press release, it’s important to think about what’s important to who’s reading it.
 You want to brag, but why should your customers care about how long you’ve been in business or your new oven?